m3db/m3/docs/operational_guide/resource_limits.md

     requireExhaustive: false

     # If set this limits the max number of datapoints allowed to be used by a
-    # given query, this is applied at the query service after the result has
+    # given query.
+This is applied at the query service after the result has
     # been returned by a storage node.
     maxFetchedDatapoints: 0